danielshama/EX2_ML_FACEBOOK/README.md

 ##Conclusions
 You can see that there is quite equal distribution of preferences, with a little preference for cats.
 Also, we see that, for example in the South America have absolute preference for cats compared to North America and Europe were split evenly.
-We can conclude that - As a more advanced state then has more diversity of opinion on these issues
+We can conclude that - As a more advanced state then has more diversity of opinion on these issues.
+Another interesting thing, you can see on the map as much the area is green there is much greater interest in animals.